Myanmar police fire rubber bullets to end sectarian trouble in Mandalay

 Police said they fired three rubber bullets in an attempt to control the crowd, which dispersed at around 3:15 a.m. on Wednesday after monks helped convince people to leave.

-More than 200 people have been killed and at least 140,000 displaced in sectarian unrest since June 2012.
-Most of the victims have been from the minority Muslim population.

-A witness who lives in the mostly Muslim neighborhood said a Buddhist mob had gathered in Mandalay after rumors spread that the Muslim owner of a tea shop had raped a Buddhist woman.
+A witness who lives in the mostly Muslim neighbourhood said a Buddhist mob had gathered after rumours spread that the Muslim owner of a tea shop had raped a Buddhist woman.

 Mandalay police confirmed in the statement that a charge of rape had been filed against the owner.
 They said they had put the shop under surveillance after receiving a tip that it would be targeted.